AcademySoftwareFoundation/openexr/docs/ReadingAndWritingImageFiles.rst

 Every pixel in the image corresponds to a 3D direction, and the data stored in the pixel represent the amount of light arriving from this direction.
-In 3D rendering applications, environment maps are often used for image-based lighting techniques that appoximate how objects are illuminated by their surroundings.
+In 3D rendering applications, environment maps are often used for image-based lighting techniques that approximate how objects are illuminated by their surroundings.
 Environment maps with enough dynamic range to represent even the brightest light sources in the environment are sometimes called "light probe images."